tytydraco/yessleep/out/Lock_your_room_carefully_before_going_to_bed_Otherwise.md

 “Don’t let anyone know the truth.
 If you tell them, they’ll come sooner.”

-“The first one wasn’t Linh.
+“The first one wasn’t Sarah.
 The first one was me.”

 The last page had the same handwriting as mine, but I never wrote:
 “It’s your turn.”